w2k8/tomtec_camera/README.md

 # Project TomTec fotocamera

-A few years ago, i have boght for my, then little childeren, a camera for there own.
+A few years ago, i have bought for my, then little childeren, a camera for there own.

 ![alt text][TomTec]